The Orange and Citron Princess: The Daughter of the Orange and the Bergamot

 Another "very famous" Iranian tale is Dokhtar-e Naranj va Toranj ("The Daughter of the Orange and the Bergamot"), which largely follows the tale sequence, as described in the international index: a childless king promises to build a fountain for the poor.
 The prince is born and humiliates an old woman, who curses him to burn with love for a fruit maiden.
 This fabled girl can only be found in a garden in a distant land.
 The prince gets the fruits, opens it near the water and a beautiful girl comes out of it.
 He leaves the girl near a tree, until an ugly slave comes, kills the fruit maiden and replaces her.
 The ugly slave passes herself off as the fruit maiden and marries the prince.
 However, her rival is still alive: she becomes an orange tree, which the slave wants chopped down and made into furniture.

+The Golden Orange's Daughter

+In an Iranian tale collected by orientalist Arthur Christensen with the title Goldapfelsins Tochter ("The Golden Orange's Daughter"), a king promises to build a fountain of honey and butter that the poor can collect if his son's health improves.
+It so happens.
+One day, a poor old woman comes to the fountain to get some butter and honey, but the prince frightens the woman by playing a prank on her: he shoots an arrow at an egg she is carrying.
+The old woman curses the prince to fall in love and to seek the Golden Orange Daughter.
+The prince's curiosity is piqued and he asks the old woman where he can find her.
+The old woman answers that in the country of peris and devs, an orange tree holds fruits with a young woman inside.
+The prince takes seven oranges from a garden guarded by Divs. he cuts open the first six fruits; a maiden appears out of it, asking for bread and water, but, since the prince is on the road and far from any city, she dies.
+The seventh maiden is given bread and water, but appears in black garments - she explains to the prince she is mourning for the other maidens, her sisters.
+A black maidservant kills the orange maiden and takes her place, while she becomes a lovely little bush, from which she exits to act as the mysterious housekeeper for an old washerwoman.
+Later, the orange maiden, named Nänä Gâzor, and other women are invited to the castle to tell stories and work.